 For publishers, the practice of Answer Engine Optimization (AEO) is the strategic structuring of editorial content and metadata to dictate how AI models ingest, attribute, and refer traffic back to a proprietary news source.
 Publisher AEO engineers how large language models synthesize facts and assign credit.

 Recent data highlights a fundamental shift in user behavior that impacts media organizations.
 An Ahrefs study from early 2026 recorded a 58% reduction in clickthrough rate to the first organic Google search result across 300,000 queries due to AI Overviews.
-In a Reuters Institute survey, news publishers expect traffic from search engines to drop by 43% by the end of 2028.
+In a Reuters Institute survey, news publishers expect traffic from search engines to drop by 43% within the next 3 years, with a fifth of respondents expecting losses above 75%.

 Media organizations face a direct paradox.
 Blocking AI crawlers entirely leads to traffic and revenue loss.
 But granting access allows AI to synthesize exclusive reporting and give it away for free.